xcart/xcart-docs/_pages/kb_en/modules/canadian_taxes/canadian_taxes_setup.md

 Before you configure the Canadian Taxes addon:

+1. Ensure the [Canadian Taxes](https://market.x-cart.com/addons/canadian-taxes.html "Configuring Canadian Taxes") addon is {% link "installed and enabled" ref_0fGEpvrh %}.

-1. Ensure that each of the products in your store to which a tax needs to be applied has a tax class assigned to it.
+2. Ensure that each of the products in your store to which a tax needs to be applied has a tax class assigned to it.
 You can create your custom tax classes or use the "Default tax class" that is assigned to all your products by default.
     See:
     *   {% link "Creating tax classes" ref_pAWOdG8N#creating-tax-classes %};
     *   {% link "Assigning tax classes to products" ref_pAWOdG8N#assigning-tax-classes-to-products %}.
-2. Ensure that your store has all the necessary address zones configured.
+3. Ensure that your store has all the necessary address zones configured.
 You will need these zones to use different provincial tax rates based on the customer address.
     See:
     *   {% link "Setting up destination (address) zones" ref_r68iO5Rm %}
-3. If you are going to need different provincial tax rates for different customer membership levels, ensure that the necessary user membership levels have been set up.
+4. If you are going to need different provincial tax rates for different customer membership levels, ensure that the necessary user membership levels have been set up.
     See:
     *   {% link "Adding user membership levels" ref_9ITFspcC %}
-4. Make sure the Canadian Taxes addon is {% link "installed and enabled" ref_0fGEpvrh %}.

 {% endnote %}

 To configure Canadian taxes, complete the following steps: